 Transformer Management & Control

-One of the principal factors limiting the loading of power transformers is the temperature attained by the equipment, as a result of its loading and the ambient conditions.
-High operational temperatures, while accelerating the loss of insulation life can increase the risk of failures (for example, the risk of bubble formation).
-SIGMA Simulation is a…
+One of the principal factors limiting the loading of power transformers is the maximum temperature rise of the equipment as a result of its loading and the ambient conditions.
+High operational temperatures, will accelerating the loss of insulation life and increase the risk of failures (also as a result of the risk of bubble formation)….

 SIGMA – Hydro On-line Monitoring Sub-system Oil and Solid Insulation Humidity